What Documents Do I Need to Bring to My Accountant?

 - Realized gain/loss report for any stocks, bonds, mutual funds and other capital investments sold during the year

-- Receipts or acknowledgement letters for gifts to charity
+- Receipts or acknowledgment letters for gifts to charity

 - Rental expenses (summarized by property, type, and amount)